For about 6 years that I blog, my way of writing has not changed much, I just became a little more expressive!

 To develop partnerships, you will have to sort through the demands of the brands, and sometimes canvass the ones that interest you.

-To maintain a collaborative section over time, you will have to take out the trains, motivate your participants, or even send interview requests.
+To maintain a collaborative relationship over time, you will have to take out the time, motivate your participants, or even send interview requests.

 In short: it is not enough to wait for everything to happen for you – you have to be constantly active!